-All Business majors are required to have a global experience.
-This requirement may be satisfied by: (a) participating in a Rollins semester abroad program, (b) participating in an approved Rollins study abroad course, (c) by experience as an international student studying in the U.S., or (d) by extensive experience living or working abroad at age 16 or older.
-Students may be required to document their global experience.
-If a Global Experience is not appropriate for a specific individual, the student may petition the Department for approval to substitute BUS 398.
+MGT majors are required to have a global experience.
+This requirement may be satisfied by any of the following:

+- participating in a Rollins semester abroad program, - participating in an approved Rollins study abroad course, - experience as an international student studying in the U.S., or - extensive experience living or working abroad at age 16 or older.
+Students should document their global experience and provide supporting evidence and an essay describing their experience.
+The Department director will determine whether the student's global experience satisfies the requirements for the Management major.

+Business majors must:

-Business majors must take all core courses at Rollins (except for courses taken by transfer students prior to admission to Rollins); must take at least one-half of all courses for the major at Rollins (no exemption for transfer students); must take at least one-half of all business core courses from the BUS curriculum (no exemptions for internal transfers); and must take at least one-half of all courses for the major at the 300-400 level.
+- take all required business courses at Rollins (except for courses taken by transfer students prior to admission to Rollins), - take at least one-half of all courses for the major at Rollins (no exemption for transfer students), - take at least one-half of all business core courses from the BUS curriculum (no exemptions for internal transfers), and - take at least one-half of all courses for the major at the 300-400 level.